Skip to content

 When a variable is initialized inside the within block of a within-apply statement, it is returned to its uninitialized state after the statement completes.
 The newly allocated quantum object is uncomputed, and its qubits are reclaimed by the compiler for subsequent use.
 Likewise, a variable declared locally within a function is only accessible inside the function's scope.
 The quantum object allocated inside the function may be uncomputed at some later point and its qubits reclaimed.
 Uncomputation is forced when a function with a local variable is called (directly or indirectly) from the within block of a within-apply statement.
 For more details on within-apply see Within-apply.

-• An uncomputation candidate can only be used in either permutable or const contexts.
+• An uncomputation candidate must not be used in a non-permutation operation.

 • A variable initialized inside a within block of a within-apply statement can only be used in const contexts inside the apply block.